Webchat

 A Webchat deployment generates a JavaScript snippet.
 Paste it into your website's HTML and the widget loads automatically.
 Every visitor gets their own conversation session, and the agent responds using the workflow you assign to the deployment.

-You can run multiple Webchat deployments for the same agent — each with different settings, workflows, or branding — to serve different pages or audiences.
+You can run multiple Webchat deployments for the same agent.
+Give each its own settings, workflow, or branding to serve different pages or audiences.

 ### Creating a Webchat Deployment